apoirrier/CTFs-writeups/SharkyCTF2020/Blockchain/Multipass.md

 To attack this contract, we will create another contract called Attack, which will be called to attack the first contract.

-In the same Solidity file, add the following code :
+In the same Solidity file, add the following code:

 ```solidity
 contract Attack {